 What about Boomi, Apigee, Informatica, and…?
 MuleSoft vs The Competition’s Partial Solutions to the Integration Puzzle

-Jigsaw puzzle sales are soaring during the COVID-19 pandemic.
-Families have plenty of time on their hands and puzzles allow them to get together to unwind and collaborate on the solution to a common challenge.
+Jigsaw puzzle sales soared when the COVID-19 pandemic hit.
+Puzzles allow families, with plenty of time on their hands, to unwind and collaborate on the solution to a common challenge.
 Puzzle manufacturers work hard to ensure there are no missing pieces in a box, but when mistakes are made, it’s disappointing to have invested so much time in a solution only to find out that the solution was not available because pieces were missing.

 This analogy is very relevant to the integration challenges faced by today’s IT executives.
 Many have a plethora of integration software either already purchased or currently being evaluated as possible solutions to challenges; however, it’s typically very unclear how each piece fits together into a cohesive whole.
 It’s equally unclear as to whether or not every piece of the puzzle is included in the “box” or whether they’ll finish the puzzle and have missing pieces that prevent them from fully addressing their integration challenges.